derekphilipau/collections-interactive-sanity/README.md

 An exhibition designer may come across situations for which traditional in-gallery labels or space are insufficient.
 The Whitney's Collection installation uses graphic label guides to help visitors find objects, while MoMA's Page Turners showcase additional exhibition material.

-This prototype demonstrates how one could use a CMS (in this case, Sanity) with Next.js to statically generate a web-based interactive gallery experience.
+This prototype demonstrates how one could use a CMS (in this case, Sanity) with Next.js to statically generate a web-based interactive gallery.
 The static build files could then be deployed to an in-gallery touchscreen display such as an iPad in kiosk mode.
 Note: This project still needs work, for example images need to be locally served.

 This is a prototype and not a design proposal, more work would be needed to make this viable and accessible.

-This is not a suggestion that in-gallery interactive touchscreens are a good idea.
-The Whitney's Collection installation is a great example of how to use graphic label guides to help visitors find objects.
+This is not a suggestion that in-gallery interactive touchscreens are necessarily a good idea.
+In particular, they require maintenance and have accessiblity issues.

+The Whitney's Collection installation is a great example of how to use physical, graphic label guides to help visitors find objects in a complicated installation, instead of resorting to touchscreens.

 [Installation view of The Whitney’s Collection: Selections from 1900 to 1965](https://whitney.org/exhibitions/collection-1900-to-1965)
 ![screenshot](./docs/img/whitney.jpg)